agus-wesly/GoSparrow/README.md

 GoSparrow is an unofficial tool to scrape data from various social media.
 It uses `cdp` (https://github.com/chromedp/chromedp) to run the browser

-*PLEASE NOTE THAT THIS TOOLS IS JUST FOR EDUCATIONAL PURPOSE ONLY*
+*PLEASE NOTE THAT THIS TOOL IS JUST FOR EDUCATIONAL PURPOSE ONLY*

 GoSparrow has 2 mode : *Single Mode* and *Search Mode* Currently its support : Twitter and Tiktok